SBW-2026/SBW-website/registration.md

 main_nav: true
 ---

-Abstract submission and registration for **SBW2026** are now open.
+Abstract submission and registration for _in-person_ participation for **SBW2026** are now closed.
+It is still possible to register for _online_ participation.

 **[Register here](https://www.lyyti.in/Swedish_Bioinformatics_Workshop_2026_4633)**.

-Both *in-person* and *online* participation options are available.
-**Note:** Abstract submission is included within the registration form.

 <hr>